dansinker/tacofancy/seasonings/mahimahirub.md

 Mahi Mahi Rub
 ==============

+## Description

-A rub for Mahi Mahi, if fish tacos be what you're fancying:
+A rub for Mahi Mahi, if fish tacos be what you're fancying.
+You choose your measurements and enjoy!

+## Ingredients

 * 1 Part spicy chili powder
 * 1 Part salt